jeff-bruemmer/Introduction-to-Clojure.Spec/introduction-to-clojure-spec.md

 - improve error reporting
 - generate sample data for REPL development and testing

-As a brief introduction, this document can't cover all of the above.
-It can only give a sample of the `clojure.spec` library, but the discussion should be enough to give you an idea of the library's functionality, and to encourage you to learn more.
+This brief introduction can only give a sample of the `clojure.spec` library, but the discussion should be enough to give you an idea of the library's functionality, and to encourage you to learn more.

 ## Specs
 Specs are predicates used to describe sets of values.

-We can use any predicate function (i.e., a function that takes a single input and produces a boolean) as a spec.
+We can use any predicate function as a spec (i.e., a function that takes a single input and produces a boolean).
 Example predicates from the core clojure library include `even?` and `string?`, but we can create custom predicates as well, including predicates that employ regular expressions and sets.
 The power of the `clojure.spec` library derives from our ability to compose these predicate functions to specify data with precision beyond the reach of types.

 For example, predicate functions allow us to describe data _within a single type_.
 A spec can specify not just that a value must be of type string, for instance, but that the string must be of a certain length, or contain a particular sequence of characters.

 And unlike types, specs are on demand; specs can be applied to primitives, collections, and functions at the programmer’s discretion.
 In this way, specs offer the safety of static types while retaining the flexibility of a dynamic language.

 ## Example spec
-Say we want to write a function based on a dead meme that requires integers greater than 9000.
+Say we want to write a function that requires integers greater than 9000.

 ```clojure
 (defn yell